up-in-the-clouds/telar-khipu/docs/TEMPLATE_SETUP.md

 ### Step 4: Customize Content

-The template includes placeholder data in the main columns and real-world examples from the [Colonial Landscapes](https://colonial-landscapes.com) exhibition in the "example" column for reference.

-1. Review the example data to understand the format and structure
-2. Delete or replace placeholder rows with your exhibition content
+The template includes placeholder data.
+Now you need to add your own content:

-3. Update project settings in **Project Setup** tab (keep only the `key` and `value` columns)
+1. Update project settings in **Project Setup** tab
+   - Change project_title, tagline, author, etc.
+   - Update the stories list
-4. Add your objects to **Objects** tab
+2. Add your objects to **Objects** tab
+   - One row per object with unique object_id
+   - Add high-res images to `components/images/objects/` with filename matching object_id
-5. Add your glossary terms to **Glossary** tab
+3. Add your glossary terms to **Glossary** tab (optional)
+   - One row per term with unique term_id
-6. Fill in story steps for each story
+4. Fill in story steps for each story
-7. You can delete the "example" column once you're comfortable with the format
+   - Reference object_id from Objects tab
+   - Use coordinate tool on object pages to find x, y, zoom values
+   - Reference layer markdown files (see next step)
+5. Create layer content files
+   - Add markdown files to `components/texts/stories/` directory
+   - Organize by story (e.g., `story1/step1-layer1.md`, `story1/step1-layer2.md`)
+   - Use full markdown formatting in these files

 ---